seL4/sel4-tutorials/tutorials/hello-camkes-timer/hello-camkes-timer.md

 -#*/
 # CAmkES Timer Tutorial

 This tutorial guides you through setting up a timer driver in CAmkES and using it to delay for 2 seconds.
+For this tutorial, we will be using the ZYNQ7000 ARM-based platform.
+Other ARM platforms that we support can be used, however, you will need to modify the build options manually or via `ccmake` and adapt parts of the tutorial with respect to the platform.

+The tutorial also has two parts to it.
+The first part will teach you how to manually define hardware details to configure the hardware component and initialise hardware resources.
+The second part will teach you how to use a CAmkES connector to initialise hardware resources automatically for you.

+The solutions to this tutorial primarily uses the method of manually defining hardware details.
+The solutions to the second part are also included, albeit commented out.

 ## Initialising